-John is a colleague of mine in another department.
+John was at the time a colleague of mine in another department.
 He is an affable man and kind, very thoughtful, and he does good work.
 He is also always, always late on deliverables.
 John will tell you he will have something finished in a month and then won’t give it to you for two.
 John says he will call you tomorrow and then calls next week.
 John promises something will be ready before you can blink and six months later you are still waiting, still sending emails.
 John takes forever.

 I think that most of us suffer from wanting to change other people.
 We want John to get things done on time.
 We want to turn our non-believing friends into believers.
 We want our children to just please do a little more of this particular thing and a little less of that one, thank you very much.
 We want our spouses to start loading the dishwasher differently.
 We want our neighbors to stop mowing the grass at 6:30 am.
 We wish our sister would call and ask how we were when we were sick.